 You will find spinach in two varieties including flat or smooth leafed spinach or savoy.
 Savoy comes as a crinkly leafed version or a semi-Savoy which has slightly curly leaves.

-When buying at the farmers market look for the semi savoy or flat-leaf spinach.
-This will help you end up with less grit in your spinach dishes as curly leaved spinach may hold more soil in its leaves.
+When buying at the farmers market look for the semi-savoy or flat-leaf spinach.
+This will help decrease grit in your spinach dishes as curly-leaved spinach may hold more soil in its leaves.

-When shopping for spinach you can find it in the freezer section, in the fresh vegetables, or canned at the grocery store, or available fresh from the farmers market.
+When shopping for spinach you can find it in the fresh vegetables, the freezer section, or in a can at the grocery store.
+It is available fresh from the farmer's market.

 When selecting fresh spinach, look for bunches with bright green color and a sweet smell.
 Avoid yellowed, spotted, and limp selections.
 Look for thin leaves from younger plants and the spinach will have a tender texture and less bitter flavor.

 Greens, including spinach, will keep approximately 2-3 weeks in the refrigerator.
-If you aren't able to eat your spinach in a short period of time after purchasing, simply freeze it.
+If you won't spinach in a short period of time after purchasing, simply freeze it.

-To freeze fresh spinach, you will need to thoroughly wash, blanch in boiling water for 2 minutes, cool, drain, package, and then freeze.2
+To freeze fresh spinach, you will need to thoroughly wash, blanch in boiling water for 2 minutes, cool, drain, package in an airtight container, and then freeze up to 3 months.2